fathym-deno/everything-as-code/README.md

 in a future-proof, cloud and code agnostic way.
 It allows for managing all aspects of DevOps as config with the ability to customize.

+## Licensing

+This project is licensed under our [MIT (Non-Commercial) License](./LICENSE.md) for individual and educational use.
+For commercial use, please refer to [COMMERCIAL_LICENSE.md](./COMMERCIAL_LICENSE.md) and contact us to obtain a commercial license.

 ## Usage

 This API provides a comprehensive solution for managing your enterprise's